Before You Submit

 Submission and Judging

-- Submissions must be received by [submission deadline].
+- Submissions must be received by November 30, 2025.
 Submissions after this date will not be considered.

-- Winners and selected stories will be announced on [announcement date].
+- Winners and selected stories are expected to be announced by Mid-February 2026.

 - Winners will be contacted prior to the announcement date via email.